 Post-Webinar Survey Questions

-Post-webinar survey questions can help you get real feedback on the quality of your law firm’s webinar and help you for planning future webinars.
+Post-webinar survey questions can help you get real feedback on the quality of your law firm’s webinar and help you in planning future webinars.
 Send a short post-webinar survey to attendees within 2 hours after the webinar airs.
-Survey questions like “what would you like to learn in our next webinar?” can also help you to uncover content ideas for future events.
+Survey questions like “what would you like to learn in our next webinar?” can also help you uncover content ideas for future events.

 11. How would you rate the webinar (according to a scale)? – This is an opportunity to know at face value how well you did.

 15. Has your perception of our firm improved due to the webinar? – This question will help you gauge the ROI of your efforts.

 16. What was your favorite moment during the webinar?
 Least favorite? – These questions offer a great opportunity to learn your firm’s strengths and weaknesses.

 18. How likely would you be to recommend this webinar presentation to a colleague? – Those that are truly satisfied will be recommending this to others.

 20. What improvements can we make to the webinar experience? – This is an easy way to learn what you can do better next time.

 21. What time of the day works best for you for future webinars? – Scheduling is always a big concern with webinars, this will give important insights on what time is best for hosting.

 Tips for Designing Successful Webinar Surveys